wineds/neo-nesp/README.md

 * Removed Zones and weather forecast.
 * Works standalone but can also be controlled by Home Assistant.
 * Supports Heating, Cooling and Fan single speed modes.
+* Added support for schedules in device webpage

 ![1](1759221903906.jpg)